pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

     Create a `Secret` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.
 For other cloud storages, refer to [rclone documentation](https://rclone.org/).
 Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling.

+    There are three methods to grant permissions.
+The configuration varies with different methods.
+For details, see [Backup the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).

     * Grant permissions by importing AccessKey and SecretKey

-        1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based accesscontrol (RBAC) resources in the `${namespace}`.
-This step could be skipped when using TiDB Lightning to restore.

-            {{< copyable "shell-regular" >}}

-            ```shell
-            kubectl apply -f backup-rbac.yaml -n ${namespace}
-            ```

-        2. Create a `Secret` configuration file `secret.yaml` containing the rclone configuration.
-Asample configuration is listed below.
+        1. Create a `Secret` configuration file `secret.yaml` containing the rclone configuration.
+A sample configuration is listed below.
 Only one cloud storage configuration is required.
-Forother cloud storages, refer to [rclone documentation](https://rclone.org/).
-Using Amazon S3as the storage is the same as restoring data using BR and Dumpling.
+For other cloud storages, refer to [rclone documentation](https://rclone.org/).
+Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling.

             {{< copyable "" >}}